Shakeskeyboarde/wurk/packages/werk/README.md

 - `--no-prefix`
   - Do not add prefixes to command output.

-Log level can also be set using the `LOG_LEVEL` environment variable.
+The log level can also be set using the `WERK_LOG_LEVEL` environment variable.
 The command line option takes precedence over the environment variable.